 However, more specialized education will help candidates to master certain skills necessary for performing well as a firefighter.

-Firefighters are, and that goes without saying, required to be in and maintain an excellent physical condition.
+Firefighters are, and that goes without saying, required to be in and maintain excellent physical condition.

-And when it comes to formal education, fire departments generally require applicants to hold a high school or high school equivalency diploma.
+And when it comes to formal education, fire departments generally require applicants to hold a high school or GED diploma.

 Key skills include athletic and teamwork skills that can be optimized through specialized physical education courses, communication skills that can be improved through verbal and written English courses, and analytical skills that will be addressed in math and science courses.